Joust (video game): Remakes and adaptations

 A 3D remake titled Dactyl Joust was in development for the Atari Jaguar in 1995.
 Despite being promoted at the 1995 E3, the game was eventually canceled.
 Electronic Gaming Monthly staff reported that the original 2D arcade version would have been included as an easter egg.
 Video footage of the game running on the Jaguar console later surfaced in 2003.
 Midway Games made a second attempt at a 3D remake a few years later for the Nintendo 64.
 Tentatively referred to as Joust 3D, Joust X, and Joust 64, the game featured 3D arenas with split screen for the two-player battles.
 While the company was enthusiastic about the demo developer Play Mechanix had created, Midway canceled the project after a game from its San Diego studio that featured flying and fighting, Bio F.R.E.A.K.S., performed poorly in its field test.
 Newcomer pitched an updated version of the arcade game for the Game Boy Advance to Midway Games, which declined.
 The prototype uses multi-directional scrolling, more detailed graphics based on 3D renders, and new gameplay mechanics.

 A Joust-themed pinball table was released in 1983, designed by Barry Oursler and Constantino Mitchell.
 The game includes artwork and themes from the arcade version.
 In addition to single player gameplay, it features competitive two-player gameplay with the players on opposing sides of the machine.
 Fewer than 500 machines were produced.
-Tiger Electronics released a keychain-sized electronic game adaption of Joust in 1998.
+Tiger Electronics released a keychain-sized electronic game adaption of Joust with a grayscale LCD screen in 1997.
 Since its release, Newcomer believed that Joust could be successfully translated into a film.
 However, he felt that such an adaptation was not possible with the movie technology at the time of the game's release.
 Midway Games later optioned Jousts movie rights to CP Productions in 2007.
 The newly formed production company intended to launch Joust as a new franchise, with graphic novel and video game adaptations based on the film.
 Marc Gottlieb was developing the script, which CP Productions founder Michael Cerenzie described as "Gladiator meets Mad Max", set 25 years in the future.
 Steven-Elliot Altman was attached to the graphic novel project.
 While production was anticipated to conclude in June 2008, this was pushed back to 2009.
 However, Midway filed for Chapter 11 bankruptcy in 2009.
 Warner Bros.
 Interactive Entertainment purchased most of Midway's assets, including Joust, with the intent to develop film adaptations.